warroyo/tkg-vgpu/README.md

 In this guide we are deploying the `v22.9.1` operator helm chart.
 This is due to the version alignment between the ESX Drivers and the client drivers that get deployed by the operator.
 You will need to be sure that you are pulling the right version of the operator and updating the script below according to what your environment needs.

 The script below takes a very standard approach to deploying the helm chart.
 If you need to modify any values of the chart you will need to pull down the chart values and update the values prior to deploying.

+**NOTE lower memory < 8GB tends to be a problem when installing the the gpu operator**

 1. export your NGC api token.